deeplab-ai/grounding-consistent-vrd/README.md

 ### [deeplab.ai](https://deeplab.ai)

 ### Markos Diomataris, Nikolaos Gkanatsios, Vassilis Pitsikalis, Petros Maragos
- Using our Grounding Consistency Distillation
+ Using our **Grounding Consistency Distillation**
-Loss we are able to counter the bias of relationships' context by leveraging grounding constraints on unlabeled object pairs.
+Loss we are able to counter the bias of relationships' context by leveraging grounding constraints on predicted relations of unlabeled object pairs.
 This semi-supervised method is model agnostic.
 This is the repository containing code for reproducing our ICCV 2021 paper.

 ![alt text](.readme_figs/teaser_new.png)